 Get more information on how to prevent blood clots after surgery.

-If your hemicolectomy was done to help treat cancer, you may need to follow up with your doctor to receive chemotherapy or other treatments to make sure the cancer does not spread.
+If your hemicolectomy was done to help treat cancer, you might need to follow up with your doctor to receive chemotherapy or other treatments to ensure the cancer does not spread.

 If you need to use a colostomy bag for a stoma, your doctor will follow up with you.
 You can analyze how long you should use it and when you can remove it.

-It is likely that you can maintain your normal diet.
-You should not notice any major changes in your bowel movements after a hemicolectomy.
+You can likely maintain your regular diet.
+You should not notice any significant changes in your bowel movements after a hemicolectomy.